schymans/Schymanski_experimental_2016/README.md

-# Schymanski_leaf-scale_2016
+# Schymanski_experimental_2016
-Supporting information for article: http://www.hydrol-earth-syst-sci-discuss.net/hess-2016-363/
+Supporting information for article:

-You can either access the files directly on the cloud.sagemath.com server [here]( https://cloud.sagemath.com/projects/e66470cf-1fa4-48bc-8a49-2513f177cf8a/files/Schymanski_leaf-scale_2016/), or follow the below instructions.
+**Technical note: An experimental setup to measure latent and sensible heat fluxes from (artificial) plant leaves.**

+hess-2016-643

+Authors: Stan Schymanski (stan.schymanski@env.ethz.ch), Daniel Breitenstein, Dani Or

 ## Instructions on how to use these files
-- Download all files as [zip file](https://github.com/schymans/Schymanski_leaf-scale_2016/archive/master.zip) and extract to a local directory on your computer.
+- Download all files as [zip file](https://github.com/schymans/Schymanski_experimental_2016/archive/master.zip) and extract to a local directory on your computer.
 - Install [sage](http://www.sagemath.org) on your local computer and start the ipython notebook to work with the files,

 or: